South Africa’s first regulated broker-matcher

 • Why: Position traders hold for weeks or months, but execution is smoother when liquidity is high.

-• Takeaway: Even long-term traders benefit from entering during London–New York overlap, when spreads are tightest.
+• Takeaway: Even long-term traders benefit from entering during the London–New York overlap, when spreads are tightest.

 Trader’s Takeaway: